RPI Best Practice Standards® Award

 Include details about the outcome of the recognition initiatives.
 For example, indicate the percentage of total employees that participated; note if the organization realized its intended goals as a result of the initiative(s); note if the initiative(s) has/have become a part of the organization’s culture.
 Detail a specific recognition initiative that this person is especially proud to have developed.

 This award is presented at the RPI Annual Conference.
 Award recipients are asked to register and attend the conference to be recognize for their contributions to the recognition industry.
-See a full list of past award recipients here.

 The Recognition Champion Award in honor of Pamela Sabin honors people who exemplify the qualities of a recognition champion by the following criteria: